Find what you are looking for...

 7. Gut Health & Nutrient Absorption

-Your gut plays a crucial role in nutrient absorption and immune modulation, which impact botulinum toxin efficacy.
+Your gut plays a crucial role in nutrient absorption and immune modulation, which impacts botulinum toxin efficacy.
 At Skin Renewal, we address the gut-skin connection to improve internal health and support better, longer-lasting results.

 Signs your gut health may be affecting your results: